-• The letter will be handwritten and submitted in a sealed, self-addressed envelope to the student support coordinator by 5:00 PM on the last day of the student's first clerkship.
+• Students will deliver their handwritten letter in a sealed, self-addressed envelope to the student support coordinator no later than 5:00 PM Friday on the last day of the student's first clerkship OR 7/16/2025.

-• Self-evaluation will be completed at the end of the third year when the letter is returned to the student.
+Self-evaluation will be completed at the end of the third year when the letter is returned to the student.
 Students are welcome to share verbally with peers or write a brief, confidential note.
 There is no requirement to share with others.

-Required Assignment 3: Quality Improvement (QI) Project
+Required Assignment 4: Quality Improvement (QI) Project

 Students will work in small groups (3-5) to research the quality improvement process and select an evidence-based, measurable, problem to be addressed in collaboration with a clinical partner.
 Group research published data on the identified problem and determined a definable goal.
-Using the Plan-Do-Study-Act model of Quality Improvement, groups will develop an educational or procedural intervention, and then measure the effectiveness of the change in the process.
+Using the Plan-Do-Study-Act model of Quality Improvement, groups will develop an educational or procedural intervention and then measure the effectiveness of the change in the process.
 Students will dedicate a full half-day every other week to this endeavor to allow adequate time for project completion.
 Students will read instructions and review additional resources before they begin, including the timeline for various components of the QI project.
-All resources are available on Canvas M.D.
-Clerkships AY2024-2025 Doctoring 3 pages including details for evaluation.

-• Please note that many clinical partners have strict rules regarding data sharing and have specific required modules for students to complete before gaining access to their patient data.
+Please note that many clinical partners have strict rules regarding data sharing and have specific required modules for students to complete before gaining access to their patient data.
 Completion of requirements may be mandatory before beginning the QI project at some sites.